Breaking: #107315 - Cache Backend and Frontend related changes

 Description

-In TYPO3 v14, the PHP code for the Cache Backend and Cache Frontend has undergone some major changes, which might affect extensions:
+In TYPO3 v14, the PHP code for the Cache Backend and Cache Frontend has undergone major changes, which may affect extensions:

-- Most PHP code from Cache Backends and Cache Frontends are now strongly typed by PHP native typing system
+- Most PHP code from Cache Backends and Cache Frontends is now strongly typed using PHP's native typing system

 - Method signatures now use proper type declarations for parameters and return types